3rd Offense (felony) DUI – Overview and the Law

-Because a 3rd offense DUI charge is, in fact, a felony, the case must start in the local, district court for the city or township where the arrest took place and, unless it’s plea-bargained down to a 2nd offense misdemeanor while there, it will be transferred, or “sent up” to the circuit court for the County in which it is pending.
+Because a 3rd offense DUI charge is, in fact, a felony, the case must start in the local, district court for the city or township where the arrest took place.
+Ultimately, it will be transferred, or “sent up” to the circuit court for the County in which it is pending, UNLESS it get’s “plea bargained” down to a 2nd offense misdemeanor.

 A 3rd offense DUI, like all criminal cases, begins with an arraignment, where bond is set and dates are given for a probable cause conference (PCC) and a probable cause hearing (often called a “preliminary examination”).

-In addition, it is standard for the Judge to order anyone facing a DUI charge to NOT consume any alcohol, and required that he or she submit to breath and/or urine testing to ensure compliance.
+In addition, it is standard for a Judge to order anyone facing a DUI charge to NOT consume any alcohol, and require that he or she submit to breath and/or urine testing to ensure compliance.

-A 3rd offense DUI case follows the same process as any other DUI, except that, because a 3rd offense is a felony, following the arraignment, the first substantive proceeding, held in the district court, will be a probable cause conference.
+A 3rd offense DUI case follows the same process as any other DUI, except that, because it’s a felony, following the arraignment, the first substantive proceeding, held in the district court, will be a probable cause conference.

 Under Michigan law, when someone is charged with any felony offense, the parties will first get together for a probable cause conference (sometimes called a “pre-exam” and often designated as a PCC).

-Michigan law also requires that a probable cause conference be scheduled within 21 days from the date of arraignment.
+Michigan law also requires that a probable cause conference be scheduled within 21 days from the date of the person’s arraignment.